Magichanics/GRR-Pi/README.md

 * Imageio

 ## To Do List
-* Starter Control Panel - May 17th, 2019
 * Shortest Path Algorithm - May 20th, 2019
 * Efficient Movement Algorithm - May 26th, 2019
 * Map Viewer (.mppy) - May 29th, 2019